University of Guelph

-The University of Guelph (U of G) is a comprehensive public research university in Guelph, in Ontario, Canada.
-It was established in 1964 after the amalgamation of Ontario Agricultural College (1874), the MacDonald Institute (1903), and the Ontario Veterinary College (1922), and has since grown to an institution of over 30,000 students from more than 140 countries (including those at the Humber campus, Ridgetown campus, off-campus degree enrolments, diploma enrolments and part-time students) and employs 823 full-time faculty (academic staff) as of 2025.
+The University of Guelph (U of G or Guelph) is a comprehensive public research university in Guelph, Ontario, Canada.
+It was established in 1964 after the amalgamation of Ontario Agricultural College (1874), the MacDonald Institute (1903), and the Ontario Veterinary College (1922), and has since grown to an institution of over 30,000 students from more than 140 countries (including those at the Humber campus, Ridgetown campus, off-campus degree enrolments, diploma enrolments, and part-time students) and employs 823 full-time faculty (academic staff) as of 2025.
 It offers 94 undergraduate degrees, 48 graduate programs, and 6 associate degrees in many different disciplines.

-The university conducts a significant degree of research and offers a wide range of undergraduate, graduate, and professional degrees.
-According to the Journal of Hospitality & Tourism Research, the university's Hospitality and Tourism Management program has Canada's highest research index.
+The university conducts significant research and offers a wide range of undergraduate, graduate, and professional degrees.
+According to the Journal of Hospitality & Tourism Research, the university has the highest research index for Hospitality and Tourism Management in Canada.

-The faculty at the University of Guelph hold 23 Canada Research Chair positions in the research areas of natural sciences, engineering, health sciences and social sciences.
-Academic achievements include the first scientific validation of water on Mars, Alpha Particle X-ray Spectrometer (APXS) on board the Curiosity rover, and the Barcode of Life project for species identification.
+The faculty at the University of Guelph holds 31 Canada Research Chair positions in the natural sciences, engineering, health sciences, and social sciences.
+Academic achievements include the first scientific validation of water on Mars, alpha particle X-ray spectrometer (APXS) on board the Curiosity rover, and the Barcode of Life project for species identification.

 History

 The University of Guelph traces its origins back to when the Ontario government bought 500 acre of farmland from Frederick William Stone and opened the Ontario School of Agriculture on May 1, 1874, which was renamed the Ontario Agricultural College (OAC) in 1880.
 The Experimental Farm has been part of the original project along with the museum of agriculture and horticulture.
 Its first building was Moreton Lodge, located where Johnston Hall now stands, which included classrooms, residences, a library, and a dining room.
 In 1874, the school started an apiculture department, teaching students about bees and beekeeping, in a dedicated building.
-In more recent years, the program has continued at the Honey Bee Research Centre located in the Arboretum, continuing research on honeybee health, providing apiculture and beekeeping courses and offering "many other educational experiences" including informative videos for beekeepers.
+In more recent years, the program has continued at the Honey Bee Research Centre in the arboretum, conducting research on honeybee health, offering apiculture and beekeeping courses, and providing "many other educational experiences", including informative videos for beekeepers.